modelpack/model-spec/docs/config.md

     An array of layer content hashes (`DiffIDs`), in order from first to last.

+- **capabilities** _object_, OPTIONAL

+    Special capabilities that the model supports, such as reasoning, toolusage, etc.

+  - **input_types** _array of string_, OPTIONAL

+    Input types that the model supports, such as "text", "image", "audio", "video", etc.

+  - **output_types** _array of string_, OPTIONAL

+    Output types that the model supports, such as "text", "image", "audio", "video", etc.

+  - **knowledge_cutoff** _string_, OPTIONAL

+    The date and time of the datasets that the model was trained on, formatted as defined by [RFC 3339, section 5.6][rfc3339-s5.6].

+  - **reasoning** _boolean_, OPTIONAL

+    Whether the model can perform reasoning tasks.

+  - **tool_usage** _boolean_, OPTIONAL

+    Whether the model can use external tools or APIs to perform tasks.

 ## Example

 Here is an example model artifact configuration JSON document: